-Practical tips for a trip to the Southernmost point of Africa
+Practical tips for the trip to the Southernmost point of Africa

-- All the route is on a tarred road you can drive with any car, it can be a nice trip on a motorbike if you’re a confident driver.
+All roads are tarred you can drive in any car, it can be a nice trip on a motorbike as well but only if you’re a confident driver.

-- Water temperature.
-Around Cape Town on the Atlantic side it’s freezing all year around, between 9-14C, for any water activities you need a wet suit.
-It gets warmer inside False Bay (Strand, Gordon’s Bay) and further along the coast, in summer up to 20C.
+The water temperature around Cape Town on the Atlantic side, it’s freezing all year round, between 9-14°C, for any water activities you need a wet suit.
+It gets warmer inside False Bay (Strand, Gordon’s Bay) and further along the coast, in summer up to 20°C.

-- Sunday is not the best day to be in a small town most of the restaurants, wine farms and even shops are closed.
-On Saturdays most wine farms are opened only half day usually between 10am and 1pm.
+On Sunday most restaurants, wine farms and even shops in small towns are closed.
+On Saturdays, wine estates are open only a half-day usually between 10am and 1pm.

-Places of interest on the way from Cape of Good Hope to Cape Agulhas
+Places of interest on the route from Cape Town to Cape Agulhas

 - Camps Bay